 The skilled criminal defense attorneys at Joffe Law, P.A. are experienced in kidnapping cases on the state and federal level.
 We understand our clients’ rights and will aggressively fight for you to ensure you have a fair trial.
 If you’re facing kidnapping charges, call Joffe Law, P.A today at 954-723-0007 for a free consultation.

 Do not say anything that might incriminate you.
 Speak with an attorney first.

 In general, kidnapping is defined as taking another person without his or her consent and holding them forcibly against his or her will.
 Kidnapping charges can overlap with other criminal charges, such as robbery, sexual assault, rape, battery, and murder.

 Under federal law, kidnapping is a violent crime.
 Statute 18 U.S. Code § 1201 defines kidnapping as the unlawful seizure, confinement, abduction of a person for a ransom or reward, not including parents who abduct minor children.
 For it to constitute as a federal crime, any of the following would have to occur:

-- Victim crosses state lines or national borders
+- The victim crosses state lines or national borders.

 - The offender commits the act against a person within the special maritime and territorial jurisdiction of the U.S.